 My excitement at stepping off the boat onto a misty broadwalk didn't last long.
 The creepily deserted coastal town gave way to a deliciously spongey bayou, pocked with burping splats of liquid mud.
 It was a long time before I saw anyone, which goes a small way to excusing why, when I did, I ran directly at them to say hi.

-I was shot, I think fourteen times.
-Lank haired rednecks let off their shotguns, their dungarees dangling open to bare withered chests, and a burly mechanic drawled that "You in the wraawng place giirl!" before hitting me in the skull with a baseball bat.
+I was shot, I think, 14 times.
+Lank-haired rednecks let off their shotguns, their dungarees dangling open to bare withered chests, and a burly mechanic drawled that "You in the wraawng place giirl!" before hitting me in the skull with a baseball bat.
 And then Sloth showed up.

 I'd emptied every gun I had into him, but he kept coming.
 I'd trodden in bear traps, blundered into deathbots and stepped on landmines in my epic run from one of the first enemies I met.
 After a while I stopped checking behind me - he was always there, gurning and swiping inches from my back, and looking was only bringing him closer.
 When he'd finally chased me all the way to the coastal cliffs, I just threw myself off.